ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 ```bash
 cp Manifest.toml Manifest.toml.bak
 ```
-If you - half a year later - update your packages and your code stops to work, just restore the Manifest file:
+If you - half a year later - update your packages and your code stops working, just restore the Manifest file:
 ```bash
 cp Manifest.toml.bak Manifest.toml
 ```
 No need to create any module or Julia package...

-## Using compat to improve long term robustness
+## Using compat to improve long-term robustness
 If you add compat bounds to the versions of the packages you are using your project becomes more robust.
 This means, if you are adding new packages in the future the currently used packages will not be unintentionally upgraded.

 If you are using Julia 1.8 or newer you can use the following approach:

-1. launch julia with `julia --project`
+1. launch Julia with `julia --project`
 2. enter the package manager mode by pressing the key `]`
 3. list the status of your project:
 ```julia